BWBama85/wp-barebones-theme/README.md

-The basics for a WordPress theme
+The basics to start developing a WordPress theme